 It could have been a regular tasting, however, it was not!
 The Gateway Hotel EM Bypass Kolkata's Ilish festival is full of surprises this year.
 This year their Hilsa menu is specially curated by Bengali actress Madhabi Mukherjee!
-Two dishes of her, Ilish Macher Matha diye Badhakopi and Anaroshi Ilish are part of 2018's Rupoli Itikotha Hilsa Festival along with some of the amazingly cooked dishes by Chef Deep Mitra Thakur and team!
+Two dishes of hers, Ilish Macher Matha diye Badhakopi and Anaroshi Ilish are part of 2018's Rupoli Itikotha Hilsa Festival along with some of the amazingly cooked dishes by Chef Deep Mitra Thakur and team!

 The Hilsa Romance and Aro Dure Cholo Jai........